The-L3rNa3aN/SpotifyPlaylist_AdSongs/README.md

 # Ad Songs
 ### A detailed document which explains the songs in the playlist and the respective advertisements they were heard in.

-Note: This document will be subject to change.
-Some of the information here will lack the needed references.
+Note: This document only lists advertisements I have personally come across and it will be subject to change.
+Some of the information here may be lacking.

 Click [here](https://open.spotify.com/playlist/2p3kZP5Hm4aFJfaqEfVwqU?si=2044aff811fd4b50) to go to the playlist on Spotify.